On a non-isothermal Cahn-Hilliard model for tumor growth: Derivation of the model

-where $h(\fhi)$ is a monotone increasing, nonnegative function in $[-1,1]$ and such that $h(-1) = 0$ and $ h(1) = 1$.
-Hence equation \eqref{conm} states that on one hand the tumor growth is proportional to the nutrient supply in the tumoral region.
+Owing to \cite{nutu, garke, mrs19}, we now make the following constitutive assumptions. \begin{itemize} \item[$\bullet$] $m = (\PP\sigma-\AA)h(\fhi)$,\\ where $h(\fhi)$ is a monotone increasing, nonnegative function in $[-1,1]$ and such that $h(-1) = 0$ and $ h(1) = 1$.
+Hence this relation states that on one hand the tumor growth is proportional to the nutrient supply in the tumoral region.
 This assumption reflects the fact that it often happens that tumors bring mutations which switch off certain growth inhibiting proteins.
 Therefore the tumor cells increasing is limited only by the supply of nutrients, despite of healthy cells where the mitotic cycle regulates the growth.
-On the other hand, when we are in the healthy region, equation \eqref{conm} shows that the proliferation rate of the tumor is greater than the one of healthy cells.
-Equation \eqref{conn} is due to the mechanism of chemotaxis.
-According to equation \eqref{cons}, we here assume that the sink/source of nutrient is regulated by consumption of nutrients and the term $\BB(\sigma_B-\sigma)$ which models the fact that we here consider the case in which the tumor has its own vasculature.
-In particular the threshold $\sigma_B$ indicates whether the nutrient is supplied to the tumor or transported away.
+On the other hand, when we are in the healthy region, this equation shows that the proliferation rate of the tumor is greater than the one of healthy cells. \item[$\bullet$] $\dfrac{\p N}{\p \fhi} = -\chi_{\fhi}\sigma$, in fact, we take $\chi_{\fhi} =0$.\\ Indeed, this equation is due to the mechanism of chemotaxis, which we exclude in our analysis. \item[$\bullet$] $\SS=\CC\sigma h(\fhi)-\BB(\sigma_B-\sigma)$.\\ We here assume that the sink/source of nutrient is regulated by consumption of nutrients and the term $\BB(\sigma_B-\sigma)$ which models the fact that we here consider the case in which the tumor has its own vasculature.
+In particular the threshold $\sigma_B$ indicates whether the nutrient is supplied to the tumor or transported away. \end{itemize}